 U.S. News & World Report named Maryville University the No. 1 Overperforming University in the nation for 2013 and 2014.

 Forbes and Kiplinger’s Personal Finance magazines consistently rank Maryville University as a top private school.
-Kiplinger’s has named Maryville to its list of 100 best values in private colleges and universities for the past two years.
+Kiplinger’s has named Maryville to its list of 100 best values in private colleges and universities for five consecutive years.
 Forbes has named Maryville to its “Best Colleges” list for the past three years.

 The Chronicle of Higher Education citesMaryville University as one of the Top 20 fastest-growing universities in the country.
 The report ranks Maryville 19th nationally for private, nonprofit, doctoral institutions in rate of growth.